gazebosim/gz-launch/README.md

 ## Run

-Igntion Lauch is a system that runs and manages plugins and programs.
+Ignition Launch is a system that runs and manages plugins and programs.
 A configuration script can be used to specify which programs and plugins to run.
 Alternatively, individual programs and plugins can be run from the command line.
-Example configuration scripts are located in the `config` directory.
+Example configuration scripts are located in the `examples` directory.

 **Example**